pluralsh/kubernetes-agent/doc/kubernetes_ci_access.md

   },
   "environment": {
-    "slug": "slug_of_the_environment" // empty if not part of an environment },
+    "slug": "slug_of_the_environment" // empty if not part of an environment "tier": "deployment_tier_of_the_environment" // empty if not part of an environment },
   "user": { // user who is running the job
     "id": 1,